How Does Facebook Marketplace Shipping Work? A Guide to Selling on Facebook

 Five business days after the tracking information updates to “delivered,” your earnings will be released from Facebook marketplace.
 Your earnings, minus selling fees, are deposited directly into your bank account.

-The Facebook marketplace selling fee is 5%.
+Bear in mind the Facebook marketplace selling fee is 5%.

 Facebook Marketplace Shipping Mistakes to Avoid